Julie Strain: Personal life and death

-Much of her youth was wiped from her memory by retrograde amnesia, due to a head injury after a fall from a horse in her 20s.
-In November 2018, her boyfriend Dave Gram announced that she was in the late stages of dementia, believed to be a result of her fall, and was receiving hospice care at home.
+In her 20s, Strain fell off a horse where she suffered severe back and head trauma; the latter led to her development of retrograde amnesia.
+By November 2018, her boyfriend Dave Gram announced that she was in the late stages of dementia, believed to be a result of the fall, and she was receiving hospice care at home.

-In January 2020, Malibu Bay Films, a studio which Strain worked with frequently, incorrectly reported that she had died, but then quickly retracted their statement after its error was established.
-One year later, Strain died on January 10, 2021, at age 58.
+In January 2020, Malibu Bay Films, a studio which Strain worked with frequently, incorrectly reported that she had died, but then quickly retracted their statement after it established the news had been an error.
+Strain actually died on January 10, 2021, at age 58.